eskil/marine_forecast_skill/README.md

 noaa and parse out the weather data.

 NOTE: the code in `deps/alexa/lib/alexa/skill.ex` suggests the skill code is 1-1 with the skill process.
+That might be worth hacking up.

 NOTE: I'm now stuck on this, the verifier isn't configured properly.
-Turns out I don't need the verifier, testing works fine with it?
-So let's do some of the diffs without it.
+Turns out I don't need the verifier for testing, it works fine without it?
+But I'm sure it's necessary in prod.

 ```
 2018-02-12T06:54:51.545350+00:00 app[web.1]: Request: POST /api/command